About Us

 About a decade ago, I took my then-toddler sons to Clover Park daily, and I was struck by the amount of litter in the play area.
 I called the city of Santa Monica to see if they could send someone out a couple of times a week to clean up.
 After two or three weeks and several calls to the city, I decided to do it myself.

-I bought a 32-inch EZ-Grabber (stainless steel, ‘cause that’s how I roll) and fashioned a trash bag holder from a wire coat hanger.
+I bought a 32-inch EZ-Grabber and fashioned a trash bag holder from a wire coat hanger.
 I started picking up litter at the playground every day.
 After a while, some of the moms started to call me “Trash Dad,” which, to this day, I hope referred to me picking up litter.

-I began picking up trash on our way to and from the playground each day.
+Next, I began picking up trash on our way to and from the playground each day.
 Then I started walking down Ocean Park Blvd. from the OP Cafe to 17th St. every Friday, picking up litter.
 Then I started going to the beach every weekend and picking up trash from Perry’s at the end of Ocean Park Blvd. up to the pier.
 When walking, I almost never left the house without my trash-picking tools.
-Then, I…we’ll, you get the idea.

 Jimmy Patton